SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** M < 3 restrained (save ends)
 > - **17+:** Slowed (save ends); or if M < 4 restrained (save ends)
 >
 > **Effect:** A target with cover reduces the potency by 1, while a slowed target increases the potency by 1.
-A target restrained this way magi- cally begins to turn to stone, and a target who ends two consecutive turns restrained this way is petrified
+A target restrained this way magically begins to turn to stone, and a target who ends two consecutive turns restrained this way is petrified.

 > 👤 **Nimble Escape**
 >